 Not that dry

 All this time, scientists had been developing ideas about how the Moon could have water on other parts as well, not just at or near the poles.
-The Sun emits a constant stream of protons, some of which strike the Moon.
-Most of these protons are reflected into space but some are absorbed.
+The Moon is constantly bombarded by the stream of protons coming from the Sun, some of which get absorbed.
 Scientists thought the oxygen in the soil could interact with the absorbed protons to produce water, and that they should be able to detect the water molecules from orbit.
+Likewise, micrometeorite hitting the lunar surface could also deliver or produce water.

 NASA’s Cassini spacecraft flew by the Moon in 1999, en route to Saturn.
 Its infrared spectrometer found water-bearing minerals at most latitudes on the Moon, with a higher concentration at the poles.

 The results were in stark contrast to the bone-dry Apollo samples.
-One reason could be that most Apollo landing sites were near the equator, so high daytime temperatures at these sites might have evaporated the water.
+One reason could be that most Apollo landing sites were near the equator, so high daytime temperatures there might have evaporated the water.
 However, they didn’t publish the findings for a decade, until Chandrayaan 1 happened.

 The European Space Agency’s instrument onboard Chandrayaan 1, SARA, analyzed protons reflected by the lunar surface.
 Like Cassini, SARA found water/hydroxyl groups in the lunar soil.
 The discovery proved timely for ESA’s BepiColombo mission to study Mercury, which carries two similar instruments for detecting water.
 Chandrayaan 1’s M3 detected water and hydroxyl molecules almost everywhere on the Moon too.